Nullctipus/IdolShowdownTrainingPlusPlus/ReplayEditor.md

 The way that inputs are read is a bitmask, so ll is the same as no l at all.
 This applys to all inputs

+Because 5 is the same as no input `,1` is functionaly the same as `5,1`

 ## Examples

 Botan basic combo